-Sharada Strasmore, Shared Micromobility Planner, District Department of Transportation, Washington DC, says she and her colleagues have lacked a best-practice framework for scoring the sustainability claims of each operator and have taken an iterative approach to update the permit requirements with best practices for each application phase.
+Sharada Strasmore, the former Shared Micromobility Planner, at the District Department of Transportation, Washington DC, recalls how she and her colleagues lacked a best-practice framework for scoring the sustainability claims of each operator and had to take an iterative approach to update the permit requirements with best practices for each application phase.

-"The information from each company is very differentthe format the information is in and what and how they talk about the work each company has done in regards to the sustainability aspects of their scooters and operations," she explains.
-"A new working group offered us the opportunity to develop best practices around how the companies create lifecycle assessments."
+"The information from each company was very differentthe format the information was in and what and how they talk about the work each company had done in regards to the sustainability aspects of their scooters and operations," she explains.
+"This new working group offered us the opportunity to develop best practices around how the companies create lifecycle assessments."